 Male Bettas are aggressive.
 Therefore, they tend to fight with other male Bettas.
-These fights cause to shred the Betta’s fins.
-Because of that two male Bettas never put in the one fish tank.
+These fights cause them to shred the Betta’s fins.
+Because of that two male Bettas were never put in the one fish tank.

 Betta fish bother other fish very rarely.
 But there are many fin nippers such as Tiger barbs, Black widow tetras, and freshwater puffers, this kind of fish can lead to shred Bettas’ fins.